JoseDeFreitas/CodewarsLogger/README.md

 you'd have to update it every time you complete a kata).

 This repository allows you to copy in your repository the code of the completed challanges you've done
-automatically: you don't have to do anything, just run the program and let ir do its job.
+automatically: you don't have to do anything, just run the program and let it do its job.
 Moreover, the files and directories are stored in such a way that it's easy to navigate through them.

 ## Usage